Hugh Grant: Phone hacking exposé

 While the allegations regarding the News of the World continued to receive coverage in the broadsheets and similar media (Grant appeared, for example, on BBC Radio 4) it was only with the revelation that the voicemail of murdered Milly Dowler had been hacked, and evidence for her murder enquiry had been deleted, that the coverage turned from media interest to widespread public (and eventually political) outrage.
 Grant became something of a spokesman against Murdoch's News Corporation, culminating in his appearance on BBC television's Question Time in July 2011.
 Grant later said: "It's been fascinating to have a little excursion into another world.
 I really needed that and also to be dealing with real life instead of creating synthetic life, which is what I've been doing for the last 25 years."

 On 5 February 2018, Mirror Group Newspapers apologised for its actions towards Grant and other public figures, calling the affair "morally wrong".
 This came after Grant accepted a six-figure sum to settle a High Court action.
 He donated the payout to the press campaign group Hacked Off.

+In April 2024 Grant announced that he had settled a case against the publisher of The Sun, News Group Newspapers (NGN).
+In the case, Grant had claimed journalists employed by NGN had used private investigators to tap his phone and burgle his house.
+Grant said he "did not want to accept" the "enormous sum of money" he had been offered to settle—but that a trial was likely to prove "very expensive".
+Grant further stated that had he proceeded he would have faced a bill of up to £10 million even if he had won the case.
+NGN denied the claims against it.